Creating and registering a component type

 that runs a query on Snowflake.

-For this example, we'll write a lightweight component that executes a shell command.
+component type that executes a shell command.

-First, we use the dg
+First, use the dg scaffold component

-dg scaffold component-type ShellCommand
+dg scaffold component ShellCommand

-Creating a Dagster component type at /.../my-component-library/src/my_component_library/lib/shell_command.py.
+Creating a Dagster component type at /.../my-component-library/src/my_component_library/components/shell_command.py.

 import dagster as dg